Innovative Finance ISA information hub

 How withdrawals can affect your ISA allowance

-*Tax treatment depends on the individual circumstances of each investor and may be subject to change in future.
-As an investor, it’s important to remember you’re lending to businesses so your capital is at risk.
+*Tax treatment depends on the individual circumstances of each lender and may be subject to change in future.
+When lending to businesses, it’s important to remember that your capital is at risk.
 LendingCrowd and its products are not covered by the Financial Services Compensation Scheme.